 Frequently Asked Questions

-Cannabis, including medical cannabis, is still a federally illegal substance.
+Cannabis, including medical cannabis, is a federally illegal substance.
 It is a Schedule I controlled substance and the federal Controlled Substances Act prohibits its use.
-Before you enroll in the medical cannabis program, you should be aware of the following:
+Before you enroll in the Medical Cannabis Program, you should be aware of the following:

 The use or possession of cannabis purchased from a source other than the two state-registered manufacturers (Leafline Labs and Vireo Health of Minnesota - also known as Green Goods) is not entitled to the protections of Minnesota's medical cannabis laws.
 Your use and possession of medical cannabis is only legal in Minnesota if purchased from Leafline Labs or Vireo Health of Minnesota (Green Goods).
 Purchases from other medical cannabis programs in other states or from other sources are not allowed under Minnesota law.

 No. The federal law prohibits crossing state lines with cannabis, even if you are traveling to another state where cannabis is legal.
 Moreover, the protections Minnesota law offers to medical cannabis program participants do not extend beyond Minnesota's borders.
 If you are enrolled in the program, you should not take your medical cannabis with you to another state or country.